 The overall result is for many people is that they have at least some information about various different levels of social contact people want to have with then.
 It is a collection of invitations, which come with no obligation.

 But as clever as this game is, there are some minor problems.
 There is one person at least who plays the game with the intention of finding out where everyone else is in their desires for them, without the intention of having almost all the dates which come out of the game.
 The way they play is that they choose all options for all players, even though they are not looking for the vast majority of these dates at all.
 Complicating this bad behavior is the fact that this player is both attractive and in a committed romantic relationship, which does not give room for much beyond work dates with other people.
-The organizers have instructed Iron Lips to bounce requests back to their original players if they appear to be in this type of fishing exhibition.
+The organizers have instructed Iron Lips to bounce requests back to their original players if they appear to be in this type of fishing expedition.

 [A related post notes the following]: This year the person of Iron Lips was replaced by an app.
 The six creature ballots were never seen by anyone other than the people who wrote them, their shared matches were spit out and given to members who were excited to see what shared possibilities exist.
 [It’s not yet at the Apple app store unfortunately, but the paragraph above illustrates the benefit of trusted humans doing the sorting.]